marieval/100DaysOfCode/README.md

 **Today´s Progress:** I continued with my _Plan-Up project_ (its css).

 ### Day 139 - 5.1.2019 (Sat)
 **Today´s Progress:** I added JavaScript to my _Plan-Up project_.
 I tried to implement the MVC-architecture.
-It´s not complete yet, but I hope that I manage to make it all work!
+It´s not complete yet, but I hope that I manage to make it all work...

+### Day 140 - 6.1.2019 (Sun)
+**Today´s Progress:** I worked on my _Plan-Up project_ and its JavaScript part: Now you can add a new task and after add-btn-click it´s added to the to-do list.
+Now I´m working on delete-item functionality.